How to Import Beauty Products into Japan: A Step-by-Step Guide

 The labeling requirements for cosmetics/quasi-drugs in Japan include the following:

-- Symbols that indicate the material used for packaging and instruct the user on the preferred way of sorting garbage for collection.
-That is required by the Law for Promotion of Effective Utilization of Resources.
+12- Symbols that indicate the material used for packaging and instruct the user on the preferred way of sorting garbage for collection.
+The Law requires that for the Promotion of Effective Utilization of Resources.

 Exception for soaps:

 – Name and address of the primary distributor

 – Brand name

 – The word “soap”

 – List of ingredients as required by the MHLW

 – The expiration date for designated cosmetic soap

 – For those products manufactured by a frame mixing method, a term to that effect